KrofDrakula/prop-docs/README.md

 import { convertType } from "@krofdrakula/prop-docs-storybook";

 const project = new Project();
-const { Profile } = extractComponentParams(project, "components.tsx");
+// this project assumes that `components.tsx` exists as in the Preact example const { Profile } = extractComponentParams(project, "components.tsx");
 const profileArgTypes = convertType(Profile);
 //    ^? {